pau1ie/Booklet/documents/user/installation.rst

     <a href="https://sourceforge.net/projects/hornpenguinbooklet/files/latest/download"><img alt="Download HornPenguin Booklet" src="https://a.fsdn.com/con/app/sf-download-button" width=276 height=48 srcset="https://a.fsdn.com/con/app/sf-download-button?button_size=2x 2x"></a>

-Repository provides two types of program one file version and one directory bundle.
+The repository provides two types of program one file version and one directory bundle.
 The directory bundle version of each OS is presented with compressed file, :code:`zip` and :code:`tgz` which are common compressed file format in each OS.

 Windows